Matter Of Form partnered with SWEAR to relaunch this iconic shoe brand with the world's first 360° customisable trainer

 In 2017 the brand focussed on a complete revitalisation, unifying the two propositions.
 With board level oversight from José Neves and Natalie Massenet, the relaunch is the showpiece to an exciting new technology customisation engine which brings the world’s first truly customisable sneaker to market.

-Working closely alongside the Farfetch, Platforme and SWEAR teams, MOF has mapped out and simplified a complex set of user journeys, helping users customise almost any aspect of their shoe with ease.
+Working closely alongside the Farfetch, Platforme and SWEAR teams, we mapped out and simplified a complex set of user journeys, helping users customise almost any aspect of their shoe with ease.

-Numerous customisation options have been designed across ten key areas per shoe resulting in an immeasurable array of outcomes for the consumer, with the choice of trainer materials alone – ranging from simple suede and leather to more unusual and bespoke materials.
+Numerous customisation options have been designed across 10 key areas per shoe resulting in an immeasurable array of outcomes for the consumer, with the choice of trainer materials alone ranging from simple suede and leather to more unusual and bespoke materials.

 Our outcome to date is bold and highly interactive; it’s a design designed for the digital native, and isn’t afraid to throw traditional eCommerce convention on its head.